DISBi/django-disbi/README.rst

 Support
 =======

-I am happy to support you as much as you can if you are interested in using the system.
+I am happy to support you as much as I can if you are interested in using DISBi.
 Feel free to reach out to me via email or open an issue!

 Acknowledgements
 ================